-This is the beginning professional rank where assignments are of limited difficulty and responsibility.
+This is the beginning professional rank where assignments are of limited difficulty and responsibilty.

 Librarian II.
 Minimum qualifications shall be a graduate (fifth year) degree in library science, graduate work beyond this degree, plus two years of professional library experience.
 In exceptional instances, specialized education, skill, and/or experience may be substituted for part of the educational requirements, and graduate study beyond (or other than) the fifth year library degree may be substituted for part of the professional library experience.
-Demonstrated ability to work effectively with members of the academic community is necessary.

-Not to be cited without acknowledgement to: University Archives, University of Missouri-Columbia THIS MATERIAL MAY BE PROTECTED BY COPYRIGHT LAW (TITLE 17, U.S. CODE) Collection No. C: 20/1/1 Box 5 FF6
+Not to be cited without acknowledgement to: University Archives, University of Missouri-Columbia THIS MATERIAL MAY BE PROTECTED BY COPYRIGHT LAW (TITLE 17, U.S. CODE)

+Collection No. C: 20/1/1 Box 5 FF6